-# CFMM control options
+CFMM control options

-lmaxmom Maximum l-moment of multipole expansions used for calculation of the Coulomb term.
+1maxmom Maximum l-moment of multipole expansions used for calculation of the Coulomb term.
 The default value hardly ever needs to be changed.

-Target number of charge distributions per lowest level box of the octree [126].
+nctrgt Target number of charge distributions per lowest level box of the octree [127].
 The default value hardly ever needs to be changed.

-sets the well-separateness criterion [126].
-Octree boxes with centers separated more than sum of their lengths times 0.5×wsicl are considered as well-separated.
-The default hardly ever needs to be changed. wsicl makes sense only for values $\geq 2.0$ .
-For wsicl $\leq 3.0$ increasing lmaxmom may be necessary for reasonable accuracy.
+wsicl Sets the well-separateness criterion [127].
+Octree boxes with centers separated more than sum of their lengths times $0.5 \times \text{wsicl}$ are considered as well-separated.
+The default hardly ever needs to be changed. wsicl makes sense only for values ≥ 2.0 .
+For wsicl ≤ 3.0 increasing lmaxmom may be necessary for reasonable accuracy.

-epsbext

-Precision parameter used to determine basis function extents [126].
+epsbext Precision parameter used to determine basis function extents [127].